Skip to main content

 3 mentions Positive Neutral Negative

-• “Wigmund is a beautiful game with an interesting action combat style and a refreshingly wholesome story.”
+• “Wigmund is a beautiful game with an interesting action combat style (at least at first) and a refreshingly wholesome story.”

-• “The quests and dialogue are just wholesome and anti-hype in a good way.”
+• “The quests and dialog are just wholesome and anti-hype in a good way.”

 • “Wholesome.”